Guardian returns to Assembly race, supports Polistina for Senate

 He made the decision after talking to former Egg Harbor Township Mayor James "Sonny" McCullough and others, Guardian said.

 Polistina, of Egg Harbor Township, formed the engineering firm Polistina & Associates in 2003.
-He was elected to the Assembly in state legislative District 2 from 2008 to 2012.
+He was elected to the Assembly in District 2, which covers most of Atlantic County, from 2008 to 2012.

-Guardian announced last month he would run for Assembly, then Thursday night said he would switch to a state senate run after State Sen. Chris Brown, R-Atlantic, said he would not seek re-election.
+Guardian said last month he would run for Assembly, then Thursday night said he would switch to a state Senate run after Sen. Chris Brown, R-Atlantic, said he would not seek reelection.

+Former Atlantic City Mayor Don Guardian said Thursday night he will seek the Republican nomi…

 A tough and costly primary fight over the Senate position would not be in the best interest of anyone, Guardian said.

 “Don is the epitome of a selfless public servant.
-You don’t find many people like him in politics today," Polisitina said in a written statement.
+You don’t find many people like him in politics today," Polistina said in a statement.

 Contact Michelle Brunetti Post: